steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 - Each key of the `"Options"` dictionary (such as `"default"`, `"noHeadings"`) is a descriptive name mapping to a value that is a JSON object containing name/value pairs for formatting options.
 - Within the JSON object comprising a value in `"Options"`, the keys such as `Flavor`, `TocThreshold`, `HeadingNumbering`, and `LineNumbereingThreshold` are documented as the "Configuration file key:" associated with each formatting option described in the [Formatting Options](#54-formatting-options) section of this document.
 - The keys of the `"CpathToOptions"` dictionary are relative paths, relative to the [processing root](./Glossary.md#processing-root).
+Some rules for these keys:
+  - Each key is a path, relative to the processing root, starting with `.`
+  - `.` means the processing root directory.
+  - If the relative path contains slashes, use forward slashes.
 - The values in the `"CpathToOptions"` dictionary are keys of the `"Options"` dictionary, establishing path to options bindings.
 - When a given Markdown file is processed by Mdfmt, multiple `"CpathToOptions"` bindings may apply to it.
 Any binding where the `"CpathToOptions"` key is a prefix of the file's cpath, apply.
 More specific options, i.e. those that were selected based on a longer `"CpathToOptions"` key override more general options.
 For more details, please refer to [Options Inheritance](#75-options-inheritance).